 17. Choose your post categories wisely

 Don’t get confused between categories and tags.
-I’ll cover tags next!
+I will cover tags next!

 Post categories are a good way to organise your blog content.
 They can be hierarchical too – so, you could have a high-level category, and then multiple subordinate categories within.